 Statement Pendant Lighting

-Adding open shelving to your breakfast bar creates a lovely spot for storing and showing off your favorite items, but lighting plays a big role in making that space truly shine.
-Pendant lights aren’t just functional—they’re statement pieces that bring personality to your kitchen bar.
-For creating an inviting atmosphere, consider:
+Open shelving is a great way to make your breakfast bar a lovely place to store and display your favorite items, but lighting is also key to making that area glow.
+Pendant lights are also beautiful statement pieces that add character to your kitchen bar.

-• Materials like glass, metal, or fabric to match your style
+- Materials such as glass, metal, or fabric to suit your style

-• Hanging lights 28 to 34 inches above the bar for perfect glow
+- Perfect glow when lights are hung 28 to 34 inches above the bar

 All-Black Bar Design